address_families — socket address families (domains)

 https://www.tldp.org/HOWTO/AX25-HOWTO/x61.html and

-the AX.25
+the AX.25,

-, and
+NET/ROM, and

 ROSE network